 This recipe is my adaptation of Thomas Keller’s pot pie from his Ad Hoc At Home cookbook.
-I increased the amount of dough that I make to be able to use my enamel cast iron skillet, and I also choose to skip one of his steps as I couldn’t taste the difference, plus it means one less pot to clean!
+The biggest change I made to his recipe was increasing the amount of dough that I make to be able to use my 12″ enamel cast iron skillet, which is probably too large for a dinner for four, maybe more suited for eight servings, with leftovers!

 5 Steps To A Cast Iron Skillet Chicken Pot Pie

 1 – The Crust – In general I am not a fan of highly processed foods, and have dramatically reduced the amount of bread I eat over the past many years.
 But I don’t think every single person needs to drop their carb input down to zero, at least not for me.
 I simply feel better and think I function better with a reasonable amount of high quality carbs in my system.

 Which is why I make my own crust, no store bought pastry for me.